 In addition, it is the site of seasonal markets, like the annual Christmas and Easter markets.
 And, even without any event going on, Wenceslas Square always has a few food stands selling tasty authentic Czech food.
 The top part of the square is dominated by the neoclassical National Museum building (while fashion stores and brand names dominate the lower part).

 Even though New Town is my hood, I’d have to bark that Malá Strana has a very special place in my little Yorkie heart.
 This gorgeous hillside neighborhood is where I set my paws to slow things down and relax.
 Malá Strana is not only less touristy compared to Old Town, but it also offers splendid views across the Vltava river to Old Town.
 I love taking water breaks along the river and giving my alpha paws a rest from a long day of roaming (and marking).

 #10 Admire Powder Tower (Gate) + Municipal House

-It’s Selfie Time at Powder Tower!
+WOOF, it’s Selfie Time at Powder Tower!
 Dating back to 1475, Powder Tower is one of the original city gates, separating Old Town from New Town.
-Back in medieval times, it was one of the 13 gates for the people of Prague to enter Old Town.
+In medieval times, it was one of the 13 gates for the people of Prague to enter the Old Town.
 With such mesmerizing medieval architecture, it’s hard not to look up, tilt your head, and be amazed by this gigantic Gothic monument (after you cross the Charles Bridge to enter Old Town).

 Don’t forget to subscribe to my YouTube Channel: Wet Nose Escapades by Roger Wellington.